 50%: Jury Grade - the average of letter grades given by each jury member.

-Adjustments: Student Recitals/Special Presentations - failure to perform in recital lowers the final Applied Music grade to C or lower.
-On the other hand, fine performances, noteworthy participation and solid effort will enhance your Studio Grade.
+Adjustments: failure to perform in studio class and or Student Performance Hour lowers the final Applied Music grade to C or lower.
+On the other hand, fine performances, noteworthy participation, and solid effort can enhance your Studio Grade.

 A semester grade of "Incomplete" will only be given under the most extreme circumstances.
 If it is given, the very next lessons taken by the student, no matter when they are scheduled, will serve to resolve the incomplete grade.
 The student is responsible to make up lessons that count towards a grade of "I" in a timely manner.